AbdulrahmanElshafie/SEO/README.md

 At the end of this program, you'll get some analysis of the search results.

-In this project, I used 'googlesearch' library, a library for searching Google, easily.
+In this project, I used the 'googlesearch' library, a library for searching Google, easily.

 After taking targeted keywords, we take each focus term and get the top n search results (currently set at 30) (top_n_serp function).